My Journey to Manifesting Making More Money

 The Florida Move

 So 2 weeks after graduation I took the 2 grand in my bank account and what I could fit in my car.
 Then headed towards Florida.
 Living by the coast was as dreamy as I thought it be.
 However, the job was not.
 I found myself working 50- 60 hours a week and always tired.
 I was miserable and felt like I wasn’t following my passion at all.
 Plus, because I was in training my pay was significantly less than what I was promised.
 I was barely scraping by to pay rent.
 After being in Florida for 4 months I had built up 6,000 in credit card debt.

 I wanted something else.
-So every day after work I was constantly applying for anything I could find most nights for 2-3 hours an evening.
+So every day after work I was constantly applying for anything I could find most nights for 2-3 hours.
 I was fresh out of school with about 3 months of experience so it was a bit of a challenge.

 My Second Job Post College